 Stir well to combine.

-Fold in the cranberries and macadamia nuts.
+Chop macadamia nuts in half.
+Fold in the cranberries and nuts.
 Chill the batter in the refrigerator for about 7 minutes before scooping.
 (The looser your cookie batter is, the more they will spread when they bake.)

 An Ice Cream Scooper

 Scoop 2-Tbsp sized cookie balls onto a half sheet pan, lined with parchment paper.

 You should be able to fit 12 cookies onto a half sheet pan.

 Press down to flatten them ever so slightly with your hand or a spatula.